 Roland has been on the market longer than Alesis.
 Besides, their products mostly target professional and more experienced drummers.

-Alesis, on the other hand, targets beginners and mid-range drummers.
+this, on the other hand, targets beginners and mid-range drummers.
 At first, they used rubber heads on their drum pads.
-But recently, they have been upgrading them, as you can see with the Commend Mesh to feature mesh head.
+But recently, they have been upgrading them, as you can see with the Commend to feature thread head.

 Hence, in terms of affordability, I give it to Alesis.
 But when you consider high-quality, the Roland carries the day.